overture-stack/website/markdown/documentation/song/user-guide/schema/manage-schema.md

 }
 ```
 <Note title="User Tip">
 There's no need to write your own JSON Schema by hand.
-There are lots of libraries built already to help you format your data.
+There are many existing libraries to help you format your data.
 For basic schemas, a good resource is https://jsonschema.net or https://www.liquid-technologies.com/online-json-to-schema-converter, where you can convert JSON to JSON Schema.

 </Note>